Video Conferencing System Solutions, Technology, and Equipment

 Automation

 Automation technology is beginning to spark many innovative ways to enhance the video conferencing experience.
 Crestron is on the leading edge with new camera technology to increase meeting equity.
-It’s been a game changer for many organizations looking for a better way to maintain high levels of collaboration and inclusion in hybrid or remote situations.
+It’s been a game-changer for many organizations looking for a better way to maintain high levels of collaboration and inclusion in hybrid or remote situations.

 The technology for virtual meeting solutions is here now.
 However, user adoption has yet to take off.
 At first glance, VR video conferencing comes off as a bit gimmicky.
 But for those seeking a more immersive, creative, interactive, and fun way to increase remote team collaboration, it might be a good idea to dig deeper into VR conferencing.